13am/distributed_backup/README.md

 Executing one of these scripts will '.tar.gz' compress all the files within
 the single original directory d into a file and then create an MD5 checksum
 for the compressed file.
 Importantly, any subdirectories of d will not be
-included into the compressed file, because their contents will be handles by
+included into the compressed file, because their contents will be handled by
 the subdirectories' own respective BASH scripts.
 The compressed files will be
 written into
 > destination/files

-In addition to the scripts, diba writes a file with the '.loc' extension for
+In addition to the scripts, diba writes a file with the .loc extension for
 each directory in 'source'.
-The '.loc' files describe the contents of the
+The .loc files describe the contents of the
 directory and are written in plain text, so if you later need to find out
-which directory contains a specific file, you can e.g. grep the '.loc' files
+which directory contains a specific file, you can e.g. grep the .loc files
 and locate the correct compressed file.
+The .loc files are also written into
+> destination/files

-Diba also creates one master file,
+Diba also creates one master file, 'catalog.txt', which lists all of the
-'catalog.txt', which lists all of the directories which should be contained
-in the output.
+directories which should be contained in the output.
+The 'catalog.txt' file
+is written into
+> destination

 ### 1. Create A Compressed Copy Of A Directory